Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

 });
 ```

-Parameters include destination chain, destination address, input amount, output brand (placeholder), and slippage tolerance.
+Parameters include destination chain, destination address, input amount, output brand, and slippage tolerance.
 In the `give` keyword record, the `Stable` keyword is expected to have the assets to trade.

 ### Executing the `Swap` Instructions & Delegate
 Carries out the swap instructions using the results of `orcUtils.makeOsmosisSwap` above.